University of Wisconsin-Parkside

 - Will ensure all new communications and promotional materials produced under its own auspices and, on behalf of and by College departments, will be captioned.

-This policy is issued by the Media Accessibility Team and administered by the Associate Vice Chancellor for Academic Affairs.
+This policy is issued by the Media Accessibility Team and administered by the Vice Provost for Academic Affairs.
 The Media Accessibility Team is composed of:

 - The Director of Disability Services,

 - The Director of the Center for Teaching and Learning.

 The Media Accessibility Team is responsible for ensuring that UW-Parkside adheres to the University and System policy regarding accessibility for media resources.
 The Team also provides guidance regarding issues related to accessibility to foster understanding, resolution of any issues that arise, and compliance with this policy.